-Machines and vehicles being powered by either electric batteriesor hydrogen only makes sense from a climate protection perspective if the electricity and hydrogen used can be made available in a CO2-neutral way.
+Machines and vehicles being powered by either electric batteries or hydrogen only makes sense from a climate protection perspective if the electricity and hydrogen used can be made available in a carbon-neutral way.

-While climate-friendly power generation with wind power and solar power plants is already an established industry outside of electromobility, using stationary battery storage to level out fluctuations in the generation of renewable energy and generating hydrogen by means of electrolysis on a large-scale in an environmentally friendly way both represent uncharted territory.
-Electrolysis plays a key role here, as hydrogen generated using CO2-neutral methods serves as a fuel for mobility, an energy source for supplying electricity and heat, a substitute material in industrial processes such as steel production and a raw material in the chemicals industry.
-Fuel cell power plants make it possible to supply electricity and heat to households and industrial companies in a safe and climate-friendly way.
+While environmentally friendly power generation with wind power and solar power plants is already an established industry outside of electromobility, using stationary battery storage to level out fluctuations in the generation of renewable energy and generating hydrogen on a large-scale in an environmentally friendly way via electrolysis both represent uncharted territory.
+Electrolysis plays a key role here, as hydrogen generated using carbon-neutral methods serves as a fuel for mobility, an energy source for the supply of electricity and heat, a substitute material in industrial processes such as steel production and a raw material in the chemicals industry.
+Fuel cell power plants make it possible to supply electricity and heat to households and industrial companies in a safe and environmentally friendly way.

-HYDAC products for these applications cover cooling systems for battery storage, fuel cell power plants and electrolysis systems, sensors and filtration solutions for hydrogen applications and mounting technology for power cables and hydrogen tanks.
+HYDAC products for these applications include cooling systems for battery storage systems, fuel cell power plants and electrolysis systems, sensors and filtration solutions for hydrogen applications and mounting technology for power cables and hydrogen tanks, for example.

-The storage of electricity will play a major role in the future mains power supply, as the percentage of renewable energy continues to increase.
-To rapidly balance out power generation and power consumption (grid stabilisation), battery storage is increasingly being used.
-Power plant operators can, for example, use the storage for grid stabilisation and at the same time run their power plants more smoothly.
-Industrial companies can use the systems both to provide uninterrupted power supplyand to increase their internal consumption from installed photovoltaic plantsand smooth out load peaks ( “peak shaving”) in order to lower the costs for their electricity supply.
-In the context of quick charging stations for battery-powered vehicles, battery storage can be used to reduce the high peaks that strain the power grid during charging and thus avoid an expensive grid expansion.
+The storage of electricity will play a major role in the future of the power grid as the percentage of renewable energy continues to increase.
+Battery storage systems are increasingly being used to rapidly balance out power generation and power consumption (grid regulation).
+For example, power plant operators can use the storage for grid stabilisation and to run their power plants more smoothly.
+Industrial companies can use the systems to provide uninterrupted power supply, increase their internal consumption from photovoltaic plants installedand smooth out load peaks ( "peak shaving").
+In the context of quick charging stations for battery-powered vehicles, battery storage systems can be used to reduce the high peaks that strain the power grid during charging, avoiding an expensive grid expansion.

-Regardless of the particular application, we are your contact for the fluid-cooling of battery modules and of the associated frequency converters that are needed for the grid connection.
-We can provide compressor cooling systems (chillers) and fluid/air cooling systems, plate heat exchangers and liquid cold plates.
+Regardless of the particular application, we're your contact for fluid cooling in terms of battery modules and the associated converters that are needed for the grid connection.
+For this purpose, we provide compressor cooling systems (chillers), fluid/air cooling systems, plate heat exchangers and liquid cold plates.

 Components and systems for electrolysis plants

-Hydrogen can only help with decarbonisation if it is generated in a CO2 -neutral way.
-If it is, however, it forms the foundation of decarbonisation for many sectors of industry and heavy-load mobility.
-Using electricity from renewable energy sources (wind, sun, water) to split up water into its constituent parts is referred to as electrolysis .
-Electrolysis systems can be based on alkali, PEM or SOFC electrolysis.
+Hydrogen can only help with decarbonisation if it is generated in a carbon-neutral way.
+If this is the case, it forms the basis of many sectors of industry as well as heavy-load mobility.
+Using electricity, for example from renewable energy sources (wind, sun, water), to split up water into its constituent parts is referred to as electrolysis.
+Electrolysis systems can be based on alkaline, PEM and SOFC electrolysis.
 HYDAC supplies an extensive portfolio of components and systems for all three technologies.

-Despite the plants’ high efficiency, large amounts of heat need to be dissipated because of the high levels of installed power.
+Despite the high efficiency of the plants, large amounts of heat need to be dissipated due to the high levels of installed power.
 To assist with this, we supply modular, high-performance coolers and cooling systems for electrolysis stacks and rectifiers.

-The treatment and filtration of the process fluids (de-ionised water or potassium hydroxide solution)that are split up into hydrogen and oxygen in the electrolyser and the release of the product gases hydrogen and oxygen from the residues of these process fluids can be realised by means of innovative products from HYDAC process technology .
+Both the treatment and filtration of the process fluids (de-ionised water or potassium hydroxide solution) that are split up into hydrogen and oxygen in the electrolyser and the release of the product gases (hydrogen and oxygen) from the residues of these process fluids can be implemented using innovative products from HYDAC process technology .

-With expertise in cooling systems, heat exchangers and separators/filtration, HYDAC can provide innovative system solutions for the condensation drying of hydrogen and oxygen.
+With expertise in cooling systems, heat exchangers and separators/filtration , HYDAC can provide innovative system solutions for hydrogen and oxygen condensation drying.
 This involves using heat exchangers with a connected cooling system to cool down the product gases so that the water they contain can be condensed out and removed by a separator.

-On the hydrogen side, there is also an extensive portfolio of pressure sensorswith nominal pressures from 16 to 1050 bar .
+On the hydrogen side, there is also an extensive portfolio of pressure sensorswith nominal pressures of 16 to 1050 bar .

-Well-established mounting systems from HYDAC Accessories make it possible to mount power cables and hydrogen containersquickly and securely, in little space.
+Tried-and-tested mounting systems from HYDAC Accessories make it possible to mount power cables and hydrogen containers quickly and securely, in little space.

 Modular cooling systems

-Modular table coolers with microchannel heat exchanger elementsthat have been optimised for low-temperature cooling by means of water-glycol.
-All coolers are available in a range of designs, e.g. also in low-noise or heavy-duty versions.
+Modular table coolers with microchannel heat exchanger elements that have been optimised for low-temperature cooling with water-glycol.
+All coolers are available in a range of designs, e.g. in low-noise or heavy-duty versions.

-Tailored cooling systems for integration in system set-ups and containers. e.g. Cooling box as central cooling solution in multi-MW systems.
+Tailor-made cooling systems for integration into system setups and containers.
+E.g. the cooling box can be used as a central cooling solution for multi-MW systems.

 Plate heat exchangers

-Nickel-brazed stainless steel plate heat exchangers for cooling the process fluids and the gases generated (oxygen and hydrogen)
+Nickel-brazed stainless steel plate heat exchangers for cooling the process fluids and gases generated (oxygen and hydrogen).

 Particle filters and fluid separators for hydrogen